Stargunner: Development

 According to David Pevreal, Apogee had intended to develop an Amiga version of the game first and then port it to IBM PC compatibles, but those plans were scrapped and only the latter version was released.

 The game was programmed in C++.
-The artwork was done on a Amiga using Deluxe Paint.
+The artwork was done on an Amiga using Deluxe Paint.

+Music for the game was composed by Lee Jackson, using FastTracker 2.
+Coincidentally, Stargunner was released on the anniversary of Jackson's birthday.